senba1000m3/ai-chatbot-prompt-test/README.md

 	- i18n (powered by [next-intl](https://github.com/amannn/next-intl))

 ### Entertainments (Don't Take Them Too Serious)
+- BYOC (Bring You Our Characters): Choose a respond character (style) you like
 - Made all of our loaders [spin faster thus loading things faster](https://x.com/jordienr/status/1932036673644232794)
 - Chat input follows the Liquid Glass trend (but it's a frosted glass)!
 - Our NanoID length defaults to 16 so we could store chats and messages more than ever (YouTube videos only use 11)